bcgov/internationally-educated-nurses/docs/standard_report.md

 ### Report 1: Number of New Internationally Educated Nurse Registrant EOIs Processed

-When a new applicant adds to a system, We add a registration_date(To identify the start date of the IEN journey).\
+When a new applicant adds to a system, we add a registration_date(To identify the start date of the IEN journey).\
 This report shows the number of registered applicants in the specific period(4 consecutive weeks count as a period).\
 ***If you download "period 10", then it will give results from "period 1" to "period 10".***\
 *Note: Period starts from May 2nd, 2022(This date may change based on final confirmation from the MOH)*